justinnhli/oxy-cs-catalog/catalog.md

 ## COMP 337: Programming Languages

 There are hundreds of programming languages in use, many with unique features.
 This course is a survey of different programming languages and their similarities and differences.
-As part of this study, students will be additionally be introduced to topics such as type systems, parsing, and the theory of formal languages.<br/>
+As part of this study, students will be additionally be introduced to topics such as type systems, parsing, and the theory of formal languages.

 Prerequisites: COMP 229